Tjarliman/RAP-Part-1/README.md

 # Create a list (Header-detail)

-First lesson is that we will create an app as a list of data comming from 2 sources table (Header and detail).
+In this first lesson, we will create an app as a list of data comming from 2 sources table (Header and detail).
+In this app, there will be a list of header list as a main report, then from each of the header item, we are able to navigate to the item level.
-Header table name ZTJ_FIDOC, detail table name ZTJ_FIDOCI
+Header source table name ZTJ_FIDOC, detail source table name ZTJ_FIDOCI.
+We wil use these 2 tables throughout the session (1 and 2).

 # Pre-requisites

 - Eclipse installed in your computer
 - Have access to the back end system
+- You have your own package, and TR to all your created artifacts into it.

 #Step 1 - Create data model for the header and detail